Nuri1977/Nuri1977/README.md

 ## About Nuri
 :heart: Programming | :black_heart: Communicating | :blue_heart: Learning New Tech Things | :orange_heart:  Playing Basketball | :black_heart:  Coffee

-### full-stack developer | Avialiable for Hire 🕹️
 - I love collaborating on Coding  :black_heart:
 - I enjoy feedbacks, becuase it helps me become a better person and a better programmer.:orange_heart:
 -  I am interested in web developement and can pick up skills quickly, and also willing to dive deep into learning the requisite skills if the job provides the space to learn and grow.
 - [Link to PortFolio :smiley: ](https://nuri-lacka.netlify.app))
-- What I am looking for in a job, is a diverse culture of working colleagues, being able to grow with the company, learning new technology, having a mentor i can work closely with. :blue_heart:
-- For future I am planning to contribute more to open source and learn more about frontend development and web security.

 <br>